-Donald Trump's nuclear fixation - from the 1980s to now - BBC News
+Trump's longstanding nuclear fixation

 Last December President-elect Trump emphasised that the US had to "greatly strengthen and expand" its nuclear weaponry and would "outmatch" any adversaries.

-In August MSNBC's Joe Scarborough reported that candidate Trump had asked his foreign policy advisors several times why the US couldn't use its nuclear weapons - a claim the Trump campaign denied.
+In August MSNBC's Joe Scarborough reported that candidate Trump had asked his foreign policy advisers several times why the US couldn't use its nuclear weapons - a claim the Trump campaign denied.

 The report, however, followed on the heels of an April 2016 town hall forum exchange between Mr Trump and MSNBC's Chris Matthews, who asked him why he had refused to categorically rule out the use of nuclear weapons.